matomo-org/matomo-sdk-ios/README.md

 ### Custom Visitor ID

 MatomoTracker will generate an `_id` upon first usage and will use this value to recognize the current visitor.
 If you want to set your own visitor id you can set your own visitor id.
 Make sure you use a 16 character long hexadecimal string.
+The `forcedVisitorId` is persisted over app starts.

 ```Swift
 matomoTracker.forcedVisitorId = "0123456789abcdef"